Azimuth1/azimuth1-website/_posts/2015-06-02-a-new-topo-map-for-saving-lives.md

 layout: post
 title: Designing a topo map for search and rescue
 subtitle: Using open map data to help save lives outdoors
-date: 2015-06-02 12:00:00
+date: 2015-06-02
 author: jason_dalton
 folder: blog/assets/2015-06-02-a-new-topo-map-for-saving-lives
 headerColor: '#000'
+headerImage: header.png
+tags: SAR geospatial
 ---

 A child is lost in the forest.
 An elderly dementia patient wanders away from home.
 A hiker is overdue from a weekend outing.
-These scenarios happen daily around the world and wilderness search and rescue teams are called in to find<!--more--> that missing person.
+These scenarios happen daily around the world and wilderness search and rescue teams are called in to find that missing person.
 Wilderness SAR teams are specially trained to travel in small groups over varying terrain in all weather, day and night.
 The lives saved by SAR each year owe their safe return to the training, dedication, and compassion of a largely volunteer SAR response across the globe.
 The mission of finding lost individuals often starts on a map.
 Maps are used to find likely places where the lost person may have stopped, lost their way, or tried to reach, and so are used to prioritize search tasks for a search mission.
 The same map is used in the field as team leaders navigate their way through the task, delineating which areas they have searched and where they have not.
 A good map is critical to this accurate accounting of the search effort to ensure that the entire area is being covered appropriately.
 In the United States, the map most often used for search missions is the US Geological Survey (USGS) <a href="http://en.wikipedia.org/wiki/Quadrangle_%28geography%29" target="_blank">7.5 minute series topographic map</a>.
 These maps have a long history of exhaustive work and meticulous detail that went into each map revision.

 ## Then USGS updated their maps

 In 2009, the USGS began changing the style and delivery of their topo maps under the new <a href="http://nationalmap.gov/ustopo/" target="_blank">US Topo</a> program.
 As changes in our environment appeared more rapidly, the USGS sought to streamline their map production process to increase production, save time, money, and labor.
-Several tradeoffs were made that impacted the usefullness of these maps for SAR purposes.
+Several tradeoffs were made that impacted the usefulness of these maps for SAR purposes.
 The new US Topo map style has several cartographic improvements for readability on digital devices, and they are delivered in more flexible layered PDF files rather than fixed raster images.
 However, many important features were removed or degraded that can impact the ability of SAR teams to accurately navigate and ensure that they have covered an area.

 The new contour lines are algorithmically generated from digital elevation data rather than from manual photogrammetry.
 Faster, cheaper, but lacks details for precise navigation in microterrain [^1].